 Where to start

 Don’t try to set up all seven at once.
 Pick the one that addresses your biggest time drain and spend 30 minutes getting it running.
 For most people, that’s ChatGPT (for writing tasks) or Calendly (for scheduling).
 Once that’s working, add the next one.
+If you want a deeper dive into ChatGPT specifically, read our complete ChatGPT guide for small business owners.

 The goal isn’t to use every AI tool.
 It’s to reclaim your time so you can focus on the work that actually grows your business.
+For a step-by-step plan on putting these tools together, see our guide on how to automate your admin as a solopreneur.
+And if you want to understand why process matters more than tools, read why most AI automation fails before you start.

 Get AI tips for your business